Hotels near Cornell Field

 Which hotels near Cornell Field have laundry facilities?

-Which hotels near Cornell Field have a pool?
+Which hotels near Cornell Field have an outdoor pool?

 Which hotels near Cornell Field have suites or extra space?